Top News in NYC & Tri-State Update June 29:

 Beaches at NY State Parks including Jones Beach and Robert Moses are open to anybody.

 NYC public swimming pools will not open this summer.
+New Jersey may open its public pools.

 NYC is providing 74,000 air conditioners to the poor and elderly, to help them stay at home safely and comfortably.